wordpress redirect after login

 Alternatively, you might enable members to manage their accounts immediately.
 Fortunately, there are different ways to set this up.

-To recap, here are four ways to make WordPress redirect after the login page:
+To recap, here are three ways to make WordPress redirect after the login page:

 1. Use a redirect plugin like LoginWP.

-2. Create a custom login form with a tool like WPForms (paid) or Profile Builder (free).
+2. Create a custom login form with a tool like WPForms (paid) or Custom Login Page Styler (free).

 👉 For some other ways to customize the WordPress login experience, you also might be interested in our guides to create a custom login page, change the WordPress login URL, or set up passwordless login.

-Do you still have any questions about setting up a WordPress redirect after login feature on your site?
+Do you still have any questions about setting up a redirect after login?
 Let us know in the comments!

 Or start the conversation in our Facebook group for WordPress professionals.
 Find answers, share tips, and get help from other WordPress experts.
 Join now (it’s free)!